boots-edu/textbook/source/text/8-testing/jest.md

 ---------------------|---------|----------|---------|---------|-------------------
 ```

-If we add `--coverageDirectory='./coverage'` to our jest command with –coverage, we still get the same information, but we also get a website with detailed info including source links.
+If we add `--coverageDirectory='./coverage'` to our jest command with `–coverage`, we still get the same information, but we also get a website with detailed info including source links.

 ## Summary